-Lakeview Elementary School is using Houghton Mifflin Core and Intervention Programs, Reading Plus, Learning Today, Voyager Passport, Quick Reads, Fast Forward and KIDBIZ 3000.
+Lakeview Elementary School is using Houghton Mifflin Core and Intervention Programs, Reading Plus, Voyager Passport, Quick Reads and Fast Forward.

 Using the School Improvement Zone's organizational structure, professional development will be provided to teachers and appropriate staff during the extended professional development day.
 Training will be focused on the development of the teacher with a focus on the teaching of reading.
 Teachers will also participate in DISTRICT provided CRISS trainings in an effort to incorporate the various strategies into their classroom instruction.
+In addition, a reading teacher learning community will be formed to provide action-research opportunities.

-Formative weekly and monthly benchmark assessments will be administered along with summative Reading Standards Assessments for all students.
+Formative weekly and monthly benchmark assessments will be administered along with summative Reading Interim Assessments for all students.
 Generated data will be used to redirect classroom instruction and create flexible tutorials.
 Assessments from the research-based programs will be administered.
-These assessments include but are not limited to the 2006 FCAT Reading Test, DIBELS, MDCPS-OLPS-R (LEP), and DAR.
+These assessments include but are not limited to the 2007 FCAT Reading Test, DIBELS, MDCPS-OLPS-R (LEP), Cella Core Theme 7 Test and DAR.